-71. The PRA assesses whether insurers have in place adequate measures to safeguard their safety and soundness and appropriate policyholder protection in light of the risks they pose to the PRA's objectives.
-These mitigating measures include: management and governance, risk management and controls, financial resources and resolvability.
+75. The PRA assesses whether insurers have in place adequate measures to safeguard their safety and soundness and appropriate policyholder protection in light of the risks they pose to the PRA's objectives.
+These mitigating measures cover: management and governance, risk management and controls, financial resources and resolvability.
 This section sets out some of the key criteria against which the PRA assesses the adequacy of these measures.
 It also outlines some specific supervisory activities that the PRA undertakes to assess them.
 More general supervisory activities are outlined in the next section.

-72. The PRA expects higher standards of risk mitigation from insurers posing greater risks to its objectives.
+76. The PRA expects higher standards of risk mitigation from insurers posing greater risks to its objectives.
 For example, an insurer offering long-term or long-tail cover may be required to have more sophisticated risk management, consistent with the principle that an insurer's approach to risk management should be appropriate to the nature and degree of risk in its business.

-73. Where possible, the PRA takes an integrated view of the elements of mitigation that an insurer has in place.
-This might mean that supervisors may want an insurer temporarily to hold additional capital to make up for perceived shortcomings in risk management.
-Nevertheless, insurers must meet a minimum level of adequacy across all areas in the long term: high levels of capital cannot act as a long-term substitute for sub-standard management, for example.
+77. Where possible, the PRA takes an integrated view of the elements of mitigation that an insurer has in place.
+This might mean that an insurer temporarily holds additional capital in the short term to make up for shortcomings in risk management and controls.
+Nevertheless, insurers must meet a minimum level of expectation across all areas in the long term: high levels of capital cannot act as a long-term substitute for sub-standard management, for example.